 For most of us, pharmaceuticals are a product to be consumed like any other.
 In the rush of everyday life, we are not expected to consider how the drug was developed, how the molecules are interacting, or how the proteins are bound.
-We experience the physical effects with little thought as to how they came to be or how our own physiology may impact the outcome.
+We experience the physical effects with little thought as to how they came to be, or how our own physiology may impact the outcome.

 But especially for those assigned female biology at birth, asking the right questions about the development of our medication is more important than we think.
 The realities of human physiology mean that what we grab off pharmacy shelves won’t have the same effect on our uncles as our aunts.
 Sex and gender based analysis (SGBA) is an attempt to bridge this gap.
 Sex and gender refers to both the biological physiology of an individual (sex) and the social experiences of an individual based on their self-expression (gender).
 Sex-based analysis in the development of the drugs we use plays a larger role in our everyday lives than we think.

 The necessity of sex-based analysis in health research became evident in 2001 with Janet Heinrich’s investigation into FDA withdrawn medications.
 Posicor, which was originally approved for treating angina and hypertension, significantly slowed heart rates in otherwise perfectly healthy biologically female bodies.
 In addition, Seldane and Hismanal, two previously approved antihistamines, were shown to cause Torsades de Points, a condition which involves prolonged intervals between contractions of the heart muscle, frequently leading to fatal cardiac arrhythmias.
 This side effect was more prominent in biologically female bodies: they naturally experience longer intervals between heart contractions, and lack the biologically male sex hormones which regulate the effects of this drug.
 A historic lack of SGBA has allowed for discrepancies in the response of different sexes to persist in widely distributed drugs.
-But if the detriments of this discrepancy have been clear for over a decade why do medical researchers still neglect to conduct SGBA?
+But if the detriments of this discrepancy have been clear for over a decade, why do medical researchers still neglect to conduct SGBA?
 Often, consumers’ lack of awareness regarding the drug development process prevents them from demanding better.
 It is clear that there is little guidance given to academic researchers communicating the necessity of accounting for the sex-based variability of their consumer base.

 Oxford researchers remain far removed from the aisles of our local pharmacies; their research projects are often focused on such close detail that it is difficult to envision their broader impact.
 “An academic may have a five-year plan,” says Mark Slack, Vice President of Evotec’s Academic Partnerships, “and they’re driven by the science.”
 Slack emphasises that academic projects are based on academic interest and study.
 A researcher might concern herself with the details of protein membranes, targeting receptors far beyond the comprehension of the average drug-buying citizen.
 This separation may not mean much if academic research is destined only to satisfy scientific curiosity from the pages of medical journals, but that is rarely the case – least of all at Oxford, where pharmaceutical research has become increasingly commercialised.

 “I really do believe that all the big breakthroughs that eventually become commercialised – eighty, ninety percent of those – are developed by unconstrained basic research that happens at universities,” says professor of chemical biology and founder of Oxford Nanopore, Hagan Bayley.
-Bayley says that there is clear “feedback” between fundamental and commercial research evidenced by the rise of commercialised drug development spin-out organisations in Oxford.
+Bayley says that there is clear “feedback” between fundamental and commercial research, evidenced by the rise of commercialised drug development spin-out organisations in Oxford.